 How do you heat a property that does not have gas?

-It is estimated at around 15 percent of all homes in the UK do not have mains gas connected.
+It is estimated that around 15 percent of all homes in the UK do not have mains gas connected.
 This could be for a variety of reasons; perhaps the property is in an isolated area where gas is not available.
-Or it could be an older property that does not has a gas central heating system in place.
+Or it could be an older property that does not have a gas central heating system in place.